 We’re run by a Board of volunteers who meet on a monthly basis.
 Together with other volunteers in the community, we look after the recreational facilities, set up and run social events and various activities, and organize annual community clean-up events.
 The Board is elected at the AGM held in June.
 Our By-Laws are here.
-For a more in depth look at where we are as a community and our direction for the next few years see our Shaganappi Business Plan here.
+For a more in depth look at where we are as a community and our direction for the next few years see our Shaganappi Community Association Business Plan 2020-23.

 We also help you keep your finger on the pulse of key local issues – from safety in the neighborhood to plans for new buildings in the area.
 Join and sign up for our email alerts!

 Our Vision Shaganappi is a diverse community where people feel safe, connected and invested; neighbours have multiple opportunities for recreation and enjoying nature in our community.

 Our Mission The Shaganappi Community association provides recreational opportunities, maintains community amenities, and facilitates advocacy for residents on issues affecting our area.

 Our Values In fulfilling our vision and mission, the Shaganappi Community Association wants to be:

 - Representative of residents’ interests

 - President – Mike Wilhelm

 - Director – Phil Michaud

 - Director – Beatrice Wilhelm